mightypirate1/DRL-Tetris/README.md

 ```

 ## Usage:
-To start training, we recommend starting off from the example in thread_train.py
+To start training, we recommend starting off from the example in thread_train_sixten.py or thread_train_sventon.py

 To run the example project using 32 environments per worker thread, and 3 worker threads (+1 trainer thread), for 10M steps, run
 ```
-python3 thread_train.py --n 32 --m 3 --steps 10000000
+python3 thread_train[AGENT].py --n 32 --m 3 --steps 10000000
 ```
+where "[AGENT]"" is replaced by "sixten" or "sventon".

 periodically during training, weights are saved to models/project_name/weightsNNN.w.
 Additionally, backups are made to models/project_name/weightsLATEST.w, and the final version is saved to models/project_name/weightsFINAL.w.